Less-Toxic 🦷 Toothpaste, Toothbrushes, & Floss

 -Give the child a toothbrush to hold, help use on herself, or use on you.

 -Has daddy tried?
-For some reason my son is awesome… when my husband does it.
+For some reason at some points in time my kids were more cooperative when my husband did it.

 -Try a different position.
 Standing, sitting, laying in your lap.